-Typically, developing a new collaborative programme will be predominantly supported by the Academic Quality Services and the Academic Partnerships Directorate.
+Typically, developing a new collaborative programme will be predominantly supported by the Academic Quality Services and the Academic Partnerships Department.
 These programmes include:

 • Franchise Arrangements;

 • Flying Faculty Arrangements;

 • Double Degrees.

 Proof of Concept form: Developed by College/School Lead Academic with support from Head of College/School and supported by Academic Partnership Department.